Statistical thinking: History

 The take home message from the experiments is that before management adjusts a process—such as by firing seemingly underperforming employees, or by making physical changes to an apparatus—they should consider all sources of variation in the process that led to the performance outcome.

 Nigel Marriott breaks down the evolution of statistical thinking.

 Benchmarks

 Statistical thinking is thought to help in different contexts, such as the courtroom, biology labs, and children growing up surrounded by data.

-The American Statistical Association (ASA) has laid out what it means to be "statistically educated".
-Here is a subset of concepts for students to know, that:
+The American Statistical Association (ASA) describes the "statistically educated" as understanding the following: